newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/domestic-employer-register-for-taxes.md

 notesMd: Need to add link to Rights for Domestic Workers page when live
 summaryDescriptionMd: >+

   It's time to register for State taxes.
-Doing so will tell the State more about you as an employer and determine the taxes and employer contributions you're responsible for.
+Doing so will tell the State more about you as a domestic employer and determine the taxes and employer contributions you're responsible for.

 urlSlug: domestic-employer-tax-registration
 filename: domestic-employer-register-for-taxes